Pluto-Open-Source-Team/pluto-demo-app/README.md

 # Pluto

-Welcome to the Chrome Enterprise policy management tool called Pluto!
+Welcome to the free Chrome Policy Manager!
+This tool is being developed and maintained by the Pluto open source team

 ## Installation